 The successful completion of rigorous coursework in high school is significantly determined by whether students enter high school with foundational skills and knowledge in such areas as math, reading, and science.
 In fact, 8th grade academic achievement has been found to be the most significant predictor of college readiness among 12th grade students.
-As indicated in Figure 11a, less than half of students in Indiana and comparison states score at or above the proficiency level in math, reading, or science on the National Assessment of Educational Progress (NAEP).
-Moreover, Figure 11b reveals wide disparities in performance between students from low- and higher-income families.
+As indicated in Figure 11a, fewer than half of students in Missouri and comparison states score at or above the proficiency level in science, math, or reading on the National Assessment of Educational Progress (NAEP).
+Figure 11b reveals wide disparities in performance between students from low- and higher-income families.